 While we do welcome public comments during our business meetings which are held in public, we do not engage in dialogue with community members during these working meetings.
 The board meeting is a business meeting conducted in public, not a public meeting.
 The celebrations and informative presentations you see at a board meeting are designed to inform the Board itself of the activity of the school district.

-The Public is welcome at board meetings however, individuals attending the meeting are asked to be respectful by doing the following:
+The public is welcome at board meetings; however, individuals attending the meetings are asked to be respectful by doing the following:

 - sign in at the main table upon arrival;

 - be courteous and respectful not to disrupt the meeting;